Skip to main content

 status: error.status,

-message: error.errorPayload?.message,
+message: error.errorPayload?.error.message,

 body: error.parsedBody,